storax/easymodel/docs/usage.rst

         else:
             widget.value_sb.setValue(int(0))

-:meth:`easymodel.widgetdelegate.Widgetdelegate.set_widget_index` does the same for the widget that is rendered.
+:meth:`easymodel.Widgetdelegate.set_widget_index` does the same for the widget that is rendered.
 Every time an index is painted, the widget has to be set in the right state to represent the index.
 Because we already did that for the editor we can reuse the function::